 Usually, your simple meal prep from Sunday has expired or run low, and you don’t quite have the energy to prep extravagant meals for the rest of the week.
 Hump day seems to just put a hump in the road.

 You’re probably tired from the first half of the workweek and/or school week being over, and you’re looking forward to the weekend.
 But, you still have a few more weeknight meals before you can get there.

 Believe me, I’ve been there and in many cases we rely on some services listed in this post about athlete meal delivery services.

 So, here are some of the ideas we’ve used to mix up weeknight meals for what to eat on wednesday night for dinner, and an answer to your what to eat on Wednesday query.

 Try adding a seasonal produce item.
 This is also a great way to get your kids to try new fruits or vegetables, and they can model you eating it too.

 Or, maybe it even looks like preparing something you like in a different way.
 For example, there are so many uses for sweet potatoes!

-Or, make a fun spin on sweet potato fries with parsnip french fries.
+Or, make a fun spin on sweet potato fries with crispy parsnip fries.